vrindadixit17/Summer-Internship-25/README.md

 ## 📌 Overview
 This repository contains the frontend implementation for the Summer Internship '25 project.
 It focuses on building responsive, scalable, and user-friendly interfaces using modern web technologies.
+This repository contains the design work for the Summer Internship '25 project.
+It includes research findings, wireframes, prototypes, and a consistent design system to ensure a smooth and intuitive user experience.

 ## ⚡ Tech Stack
 - HTML, CSS, JavaScript